How to Add Custom Buttons to the Toolbar in the Bold Reports JavaScript Report Viewer

 Note: Replace

-with your own server configuration to load and render reports.
+reportServiceUrlandreportPathwith your own server configuration to load and render reports.

 2. Handle Button Actions with toolBarItemClick

-To implement functionality for custom buttons (e.g., sending an email with a report attachment), use the toolBarItemClick
+To implement functionality for custom buttons (e.g., sending an email with a report attachment), use the toolBarItemClick event.
+Below is an example of handling the “E-Mail” button click to trigger an email action.

 $("#viewer").boldReportViewer({